Blog

 • How long will it take for my doctor to receive my mammogram results?

 • What are the next steps?
-Your doctor may have guidance for you regarding your mammogram scan results, even if they do not show malignant irregularities.
+Your doctor may have guidance for you regarding your mammogram scan results, even if they do not show irregularities.

 • When should I get my next mammogram?
-Depending on your results, your doctor may send you for another mammogram scan in six months or a year or may recommend you wait the standard two years for your next appointment.
+Depending on your results, your doctor may send you for another mammogram scan in six months or a year or may recommend you wait the standard 1-2 years for your next appointment.

-How to access your mammogram scan results
+How to access your mammogram results

 You may wish to access your mammogram scan imaging and report as soon as possible.
 With PocketHealth you can quickly and easily access your mammogram images and report—often before your follow-up appointment with your practitioner.